 Quick and Easy Pasta

 You can make this two ways.
-First, boil the pasta al dente, drain it, transfer it to a plate, and apply a generous ladleful of sauce on top.
+First, boil the pasta al dente, drain it, transfer it to a plate, and apply a generous ladleful of sauce.

 This is a great way to use it as a quick spaghetti sauce.
 You can add grated parmesan or our non-dairy parmesan on top.